-The initial exercise price per ADS purchasable upon exercise of the Warrants is equal to \$ (representing up to 125% of the public offering price per Unit to be sold in this offering) and is subject to adjustments for stock splits, reclassifications, subdivisions, and other similar transactions.
-In addition to the exercise price per ADS, a \$0.05 issuance fee per ADS and other applicable charges and taxes are due and payable upon exercise.
+The initial exercise price per ADS purchasable upon exercise of the Warrants is equal to \$ and is subject to adjustments for stock splits, reclassifications, subdivisions, and other similar transactions.
+In addition to the exercise price per ADS, the \$0.05 issuance fee per ADS and other applicable charges and taxes are due and payable upon exercise.